 - you feel you should cut down on alcohol

 - other people have been criticising your drinking

 - you feel guilty or bad about your drinking

 - you need a drink first thing in the morning to steady your nerves or get rid of a hangover

 If you're concerned about your drinking or drug use, a good first step is to see a GP.
 They'll be able to discuss the services and treatments available.

-As well as the NHS, there are a number of charities and support groups across the UK that provide support and advice for people with an alcohol misuse problem.
+There are a number of charities and support groups that provide support and advice for people with an alcohol misuse problem.